 It is the policy of Danville Community College to maintain and promote equal opportunities in its programs and activities, admissions, and employment without regard to race, color, sex or age (except where sex or age is a bonafide occupational qualification), religion, handicap, national origin, educational opportunity, or other non-merit factors.
-Inquiries concerning the affirmative action policy should be addressed to Affirmative Action Officer, Danville Community College, 1008 South Main Street, Danville, VA 24541, and Telephone: 434.797.8458; TTY: 434.797.8542.
+Inquiries concerning the affirmative action policy should be addressed to Affirmative Action Officer, Danville Community College, 1008 South Main Street, Danville, VA 24541, and Telephone: 434.797.8458; Toll free: 800.560.4291; or TTY: 434.797.8542.